Skip to content

 Note

-The ring terminals should be installed with the flat side facing down:
+The ring terminals should be installed with the flat side facing downward:

 Note

-Make sure that all 4 connections are tight!
-Loose connections can be very difficult to troubleshoot.
+Make sure all four connections are tight!
+Loose connections can be very difficult to troubleshoot later.

 Note